Cardenio/HDFS_CQU/README.md

 in "hadoop-streaming" project build path </br>
 rebuild the source link "hadoop-2.6.0-src/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-server/hadoop-yarn-server-resourcemanager/conf", remove the original one.</br>

+#import the source code of tachyon to eclipse
+1.cd tachyon-0.6.4</br>
+2.mvn eclipse:eclipse -DskipTests</br>
+3.import and fix problems.</br>

 #use maven to compile
 java 1.7</br>
 mvn package -Pdist -DskipTests -Dtar</br>
 java 1.8</br>
-mvn package -Pdist -DskipTests -Dtar </br>
+mvn package -Pdist -DskipTests -Dtar -Dadditionalparam=-Xdoclint:none </br>
 copy the *.jar from target/ in source code to share/ which used by hadoop.</br>

 #what we have done now
-1.put the data submitted by the client to HDFS in a certain positions.</br>
+1.put the data submitted by the client to HDFS in a certain datanode.</br>
 related class and method:</br>
 NameNodeRpcServer:addBlock()------return type:LocatedBlock</br>
 FSNamesystem:getAdditionalBlock()------return type:LocatedBlock</br>